Arthur Cochrane (officer of arms): Biography

-Cochrane married Margaret Peregrina Ilbert (1882–1952) the fourth daughter of Sir Courtenay Ilbert, clerk to the House of Commons at St Margaret's Westminster on 15 May 1907.
-They had six children, but his son David disappeared while walking in Greece in 1931, and a daughter Myrtilla died in 1933.
-A second son Francis died of wounds received in action at El Alamein in 1942.
-His surviving daughters were married to Sir John Winnifrith (permanent secretary at the Ministry of Agriculture) and Alec Peterson (pioneer in international education).
-Cochrane was the brother of Alfred Cochrane cricketer and author and Charles Walter Hamilton Cochrane of the Federated Malay States service.
+Cochrane married Margaret Peregrina Ilbert (1882–1952), the fourth daughter of Sir Courtenay Ilbert, clerk to the House of Commons at St Margaret's Westminster on 15 May 1907.
+They had six children, but his son David disappeared while walking in Greece in 1931, and a daughter, Myrtilla, died in 1933.
+A second son, Francis, died of wounds received in action at El Alamein in 1942.
+His surviving daughters were married to Sir John Winnifrith (permanent secretary at the Ministry of Agriculture) and Alec Peterson (a pioneer in international education).
+Cochrane was the brother of Alfred Cochrane, cricketer and author, and Charles Walter Hamilton Cochrane of the Federated Malay States service.